upstash/purple-squirrel/README.md

   2. Click Create a new app.
   3. Think of a name and select an app default region close to your users.<br/>
   ![create-uploadthing](https://github.com/user-attachments/assets/c77bdc2c-8925-4559-8686-dbbfe821a679)
-  4. Fill the following environment variables in Vercel, which can be found and copied in the API Keys tab:
+  4. Fill the following environment variables in your `.env` file, which can be found and copied in the API Keys tab:
      * UPLOADTHING_TOKEN<br/>
      ![env-uploadthing](https://github.com/user-attachments/assets/4b23ca2d-4d33-444f-ad48-5eeca0cd3209)